SystemSpace/Compendium/compendium.rst

 What parts of us are retained through death without a soulshatter?
   Depends on the System.
 In the mainstream Systems you keep memories, spiritual advancement, personality and powers, but go to a new body.

+Is it possible to retain memories across Systems?
+  Yes.

 How is the soul stored if not in the brain?
   It can be stored as executable data in a Solar5-compliant computer.